 For purposes of our FY23 Executive Bonus Plan, free cash flow is calculated as net cash provided by operating activities adjusted for the net impact of (a) purchases of property, equipment and leasehold improvements, (b) payments for capitalized computer software development costs and (c) acquisition and integration planning related payments.
-This calculation of free cash flow is different from the calculation of free cash flow we use for purposes of our SEC public reporting, which such calculation no longer excludes acquisition and integration planning related payments.
+This calculation of free cash flow we use for purposes of our SEC public reporting, which such calculation no longer excludes acquisition and integration planning related payments.
 However, the calculation is consistent with how we historically have calculated free cash flow for purposes of determining executive compensation.
-The Human Capital Committee and the Board believe that free cash flow is a useful measure to investors because it permits them to view AspenTech's performance using tools that AspenTech management uses to gauge progress in achieving goals and as an indication of cash flow that may be available to fund future investments.
+The Human Capital Committee and the Board believe that free cash flow that may be available to fund future investments.
 The Human Capital Committee and the Board also believe that this measure is useful to investors because it is an indication of cash flow that may be available for various capital uses, such as to repay borrowings under our credit facilities or to fund acquisitions or share repurchase programs, and it is a basis for comparing our performance with that of our competitors.